Ultimate Guide to Virtual Training 2025

 And many did.

-Similarly, Safe Beginnings Canada switched their regular face-to-face courses to live webinars via Zoom within a week of the pandemic being declared.
-The goal was to retain some of their existing registrations from the cancelled classroom courses and to keep their business operating through lockdown.
-What they didn’t expect was that virtual teaching would draw registrations from USA and Europe – effectively expanding the business globally.
+Similarly, Canadian first-aid training provider Safe Beginnings shifted all face-to-face sessions to Zoom webinars within a week of the pandemic being declared.
+Their original objective was simply to retain existing learners and keep operating through lockdown.
+What they didn’t expect was an influx of registrants from the United States and Europe, expanding their reach globally.

-How has the market responded to virtual education?
+How did the market responded to virtual education?

-The trend we’re seeing here is that people are using lockdown time as an opportunity to learn, and upskill.
+The trend was clear: people used lockdown as an opportunity to learn and upskill.

 “The most heartening thing about these numbers is not that training providers pivoted quickly to offer live online courses, but that the market responded positively to the change.”